gushakov/trip-flow/README.md

 Otherwise, you get XML parsing exception when deploying the BPMN to Camunda.
 3. When executing a use case for a service task, we cannot access a logged-in user since we are not in the web authenticated context anymore.
 User related data should be accessed using `tripStartedBy` process variable.
+4. Candidate groups can be accessed from `ActivatedJob` via custom header: "io.camunda.zeebe:candidateGroups".
+This headear will contain one string representing the array of groups in the form `"[\"FOOBAR\",\"WAMBAZ\"]"` (serialized JSON array).